Catalogs, Delivery Groups, Zones

 • In the DR site, create new persistent virtual desktops for the users.
 Users would then need to use SCCM or similar to reinstall their apps.
 Scripts can be used to backup the user’s profile and restore it on the DR desktops.
 This method is probably closest to how recovery is performed on physical desktops.

 • The persistent virtual desktops can be replicated and recovered in the DR site.
 When the machines are added to Citrix Studio in DR, each recovered machine needs to be assigned to specific users.
-This process is usually scripted, or automated using a tool like XenDesktop Farm Migration Utility.
+This process is usually scripted.

 Zones